luislopez-dev/Nextjs-shoppingcart-template/README.md

 3. Install the project dependencies `npm install`

+4. Connect the project to the backend web services

 ## Run

 * For development and testing purposes run `next dev` in order to initiate the application